-Textbooks are furnished free of charge by the Board of Education.
-In most classes, textbooks are provided on the basis of one per student and are assigned to the student at the beginning of the year.
-The student must return them at the end of the year or upon withdrawal from school.
+Textbooks and district approved digital resources are furnished free of charge by the Board of Education.
+In most classes, textbooks and digital resources are provided on the basis of one per student and are assigned to the student at the beginning of the year.
+The student must return physical textbooks at the end of the year or upon withdrawal from school.
 If a book is lost or unduly damaged, the student is expected to pay for it.

-Title I Programs Title I is a program funded by the federal government to provide special help to those students whose achievement indicates a need and who attend schools that qualify according to federal guidelines.
+Title I Programs

+Title I is a program funded by the federal government to provide special help to those students whose achievement indicates a need and who attend schools that qualify according to federal guidelines.
 During the regular school year, supplemental programs in the basic skills of reading and/or math are provided at the schools which qualify.
 Segments of the program include: